ravendevteam/redact/README.md

 ## Installation
 You can download Redact [here](https://ravendevteam.org/explore#redact).

 To compile from source, make sure you have Python 3.12.4, and Nuitka.
 Install the necessary dependencies from `requirements.txt`, then run `build.bat`.
+To get the installer, download and install Inno Setup, complete the previous installation instructions, then compile /installer/Redact.iss in Inno Setup Compiler.

 ## Authors & Contributors